christopherxwebb/Acebook/README.md

   Could not find a JavaScript runtime.
 See https://github.com/rails/execjs for a list of available runtimes.
 ```

-Rails requires a Javascript runtime to work.
+Rails requires a JavaScript runtime to work.
 The easiest way is to install Node by running `brew install node` - and then run `bundle exec rspec` again.
 test